MBiotech Program Overview

 › The MBiotech Program is a 24-month, course-based professional degree program housed within the Institute for Management & Innovation (IMI) at the University of Toronto’s Mississauga campus (UTM).
 MBiotech incorporates both science and business courses along with an eight to 12 months internship in the biotechnology, medical device and biopharmaceutical sectors. | BioPh stream ♙ | DHT stream ♟︎

 The MBiotech Program is grounded in the life sciences and represents an innovative approach to professional graduate education, aimed squarely at science graduates seeking a Master’s degree that provides a portal into industry, not-for-profit organisations and the private sector.
 It also represents a unique educational niche at the interface between two disciplines, science and business.

 MBiotech commences each year in May and is tailored to meet the evolving needs of our students, and those of the global health sciences industry.
-Program faculty is drawn from the departments of Biology, Chemical & Physical Sciences and Management.
+The Program’s faculty is drawn from the departments of Biology, Chemical & Physical Sciences and Management.
 The Program also invites guest lecturers from the biotechnology sector, government agencies, public and private companies and members of other University of Toronto faculties.

 MBiotech identifies with these core values:

 - Science undergraduates inherently possess untapped career potential that can be realised through exposure to business concepts;

 - The analytical nature of science lends itself to the study of business economics, management, and strategy;